 But when it comes to establishing a permanent colony – another point of interest when it comes to Mars missions – the coming decades might be a bit too soon.
 Such was the message during a recent colloquium hosted by NASA’s Future In-Space Operations (FISO) working group.
 Titled “Selecting a Landing Site for Humans on Mars”, this presentation set out the goals for NASA’s manned mission in the coming decades.

-Welcome back to our series on Colonizing the Solar System!
+Welcome back to our series on Settling the Solar System!
 Today, we take a look at that cold and dry world known as “Earth’s Twin”.
 I’m talking about Mars.
 Enjoy!

 Well, there are a number of reasons, which include the similarities between our two planets, the availability of water, the prospects for generating food, oxygen, and building materials on-site.
-And there’s even the long-term benefits of using Mars as a source of raw materials and terraforming it into a liveable environment.
+And there are even long-term benefits to using Mars as a source of raw materials and terraforming it into a liveable environment.
 Let’s go over them one by one…

 Examples in Fiction:

 The idea of exploring and settling Mars has been explored in fiction for over a century.
 Most of the earliest depiction of Mars in fiction involved a planet with canals, vegetation, and indigenous life – owing to the observations of the astronomers like Giovanni Schiaparelli and Percival Lowell.

 However, by the latter half of the 20th century (thanks in large part to the Mariner 4 missions and scientists learning of the true conditions on Mars) fictional accounts moved away from the idea of a Martian civilization and began to deal with humans eventually colonizing and transforming the environment to suit their needs.